vcvrkp/pages-distributed/INSTRUCTIONS.md

 ## Instruction to start the Distributed Application from scratch
-- Download the project zip file and extract it inside workspace folder
+- Download the project zip file from [here](http://dell-edu-lab-store.s3.ap-south-1.amazonaws.com/repository/pages-distributed.zip)  and extract it inside workspace folder
 - Create a repository in github with the name *pages-distributed*.
 Keep everything default, while creating the repository, don't change anything other than default.
 - Copy the git remote add origin <path> command and execute it in the directory
 - Create a build.gradle file with following content